nuehm-arno/axolotl-mobian-package/README.md

 # Updates
 If a new version of Axolotl or this package is out, you can simply use the installation command to update the app.
 Your local files will be kept, but a backup is recommended.

 # Removing Axolotl
 Axolotl shall be removed via
 ```
 sudo apt remove --purge axolotl
 ```
-While removing the app, you may be asked, whether you want to keep your local files (configuration, registration, contacts and messages) or if you want them to be deleted.
-Please choose careful.

 # Axolotl Qt
 IMPORTANT: Axolotl Qt is not further developed and will be deprecated in the future.

-There is an option to use Axolotl with Qt via qmlscene, but this isn't working at the moment.
+There is an option to use Axolotl with Qt via qmlscene, but this isn't working reliably at the moment.

 If you are willing to give it a try, edit the desktop file and change the "#" between the two "Exec=" lines.
 You will also need the following dependencies
 ```